Get learning back on track with new term learning tips

-So, it's the start of a new school term.
-It’s no surprise that learning has slipped down the agenda over the vacation- but now we’re all feeling refreshed, it’s a good time to get right back on track where learning is concerned.
+So, it's the start of a new year and a new school term.
+It’s no surprise that learning has slipped down the agenda over the holidays - but now we’re all feeling refreshed, it’s a good time to get right back on track where learning is concerned.

-With that in mind, here are our tips to get you and your learners motivated - and reaping the rewards that are to be gained from math practice with Komodo!
+With that in mind, here are our tips to get you and your learners motivated - and reaping the rewards that are to be gained from maths practice with Komodo!

 Most importantly, set aside a regular time to use Komodo and build that into your family schedule.
 Make a commitment to sticking to that time slot as far as possible - in the same way as other scheduled activities.
 Use the email reminders inside Komodo if it helps you stay on plan.